Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models: Results and Discussions

 For the $X_1$ condition, we obtained values for the \( m_{ee}\) as a function of the lightest neutrino mass constrained by the $R_\nu$ parameter at 3 $\sigma$ range, which are consistent with current and future experimental data, as detailed in Table \ref{Tab2}.

-The cosmological bound on the sum of neutrino masses, \(\Sigma m_i < 0.12\,\text{eV}\), excludes compatibility for the mass matrices $m_{II}$, $m_{III}$, and $m_V$ in NH.
-The inverted hierarchy (IH) is excluded from the analysis because all one zero texture matrices in the IH are inconsistent with Planck data and P20$_H$ + DESI/SDSS + DES-SN datasets, within the $\Lambda$CDM + \textit{Fluid DR} + $\sum m_\nu$ model at the 95\% confidence level.
-In other words, matrices with one zero in the diagonal positions remain consistent with the cosmological bound in NH.
+The cosmological bound on the sum of neutrino masses, \(\Sigma m_i < 0.12\,\text{eV}\), excludes compatibility for the mass matrices $m_{IV}$, $m_{V}$, and $m_{VI}$ in NH.
+The inverted hierarchy (IH) is excluded from the analysis because all one zero texture matrices in the IH are inconsistent with Planck data and P20$_H$ + DESI/SDSS + DES-SN datasets, within the $\Lambda$CDM + \textit{Fluid DR} + $\sum m_\nu$ model at the 95\% CL.
 The detailed description of the textures is given below:

 \begin{enumerate}[label=\Roman*.]